Alfv\'en pulse at chromospheric footpoints of magnetic loops and generation of the super-Dreicer electric field: Generation of the Accelerating Electric Field by a Non-linear Alfvén Pulse

 Here the plasma temperature, $T$, Alfvén velocity, $c_{A}$, and pulse scale, $\lambda$, are assumed independent on the vertical $z$-coordinate.
 Also, an exponential dependence of the Dreicer field proportional to electron number density inside the magnetic tube, $n(z)=n_{0}\exp(-z/{H})$, is taken into account.
-At the values of electric currents about $I\approx 10^{10}$ A, magnetic field $B_{z0}\approx 10^{2}-10^{3}$ G, height $H\sim$300 km, scales $\lambda\sim\delta_{0}\sim$30-300 km, electron number density $n_{0}\approx 10^{11}-10^{13}$ cm$^{-3}$ and plasma temperature $T \approx 10^{4}$ K characteristic for the chromospheric part of the loop, the obtained ratio can already exceed 1 at $z=0$, which is already necessary for the occurrence of runaway electrons.
+At the values of electric currents about $I\approx 10^{10}$ A, magnetic field $B_{z0}\approx 10^{2}-10^{3}$ G, height $H\sim$ 300 km, scales $\lambda\sim\delta_{0}\sim$ 30-300 km, electron number density $n_{0}\approx 10^{11}-10^{13}$ cm$^{-3}$ and plasma temperature $T \approx 10^{4}$ K characteristic for the chromospheric part of the loop, the ratio \ref{Ed_ratio} can already exceed unity at $z=0$, which is necessary for the generation of runaway electrons.
 However, the tube expansion leads to an additional exponential factor $\sim \exp({{z}/{H}})$, which is absent for the magnetic tube of cylindrical geometry with a constant cross-section considered by \cite{zaitsevRayleighTaylorInstability2016a}.
-This factor at characteristic heights of the chromospheric layer $\sim$ 2000 km (\citealp{avrettModelsSolarChromosphere2008}) can increase this ratio by a factor of $10^{2}-10^{3}$.
-In particular, if the condition ${\overline{E}_{\Vert}(z)}/{E_{D}} \geqslant 1$ is fulfilled in the lower part of the chromospheric flux tube, it is moreover fulfilled in the higher region.
-According to \cite{zaitsevParticleAccelerationPlasma2015a}, the particles energy of the order of 1 MeV is expected due to acceleration at a distance of about 100 km in a non-linear electric field with a strength slightly higher than the Dreicer field, which is equal to 0.1 V cm$^{-1}$ for the tube configuration considered in the paper, at a number density $n\approx 10^{11}$ cm$^{-3}$ and plasma temperature $T \approx 10^{4}$ K. However, as can be seen from our results for the barometric model of the chromospheric tube, the energy of the accelerated particles can be much higher, reaching values of the order of 1 GeV, since in the upper regions of the chromosphere the electric field can significantly exceed the Dreicer limit.
-The continuum gamma-ray emission and radiation from the decay of neutral pions recorded during the most powerful solar flares indicate that particles with such energies up to 1 GeV are produced (\citealp{ millerCriticalIssuesUnderstanding1997,benzFlareObservations2017}) and can be the result of the direct acceleration by the electric field.
+This factor at characteristic heights of the medium chromospheric layer $\sim$ 2000 km (\citealp{avrettModelsSolarChromosphere2008}) can increase the ratio \ref{Ed_ratio} by a factor of $10^{2}-10^{3}$.
+In particular, if the condition ${\langle{E}_{\Vert}\rangle}/{E_{D}} \geqslant 1$ is fulfilled in the lower part of the chromospheric flux tube, it is moreover fulfilled in the higher region.
+According to \cite{zaitsevParticleAccelerationPlasma2015a}, for the homogeneous magnetic tube configuration the particles energy of the order of 1 MeV is expected due to acceleration at a distance of about 100 km in a non-linear electric field with a strength slightly higher than the Dreicer field, which is equal to 0.1 V cm$^{-1}$, at a plasma temperature $T \approx 10^{4}$ K and number density $n\approx 10^{11}$ cm$^{-3}$.
+However, as can be seen from our results for the barometric expanding model of the chromospheric tube, the energy of the accelerated particles can be much higher, reaching values of the order of 1 GeV, since already in the middle chromosphere the electric field can significantly exceed the Dreicer limit.
+The continuum gamma-ray emission and radiation from the decay of neutral pions recorded during the most powerful solar flares indicate that particles with such energies up to 1 GeV are produced (\citealp{ millerCriticalIssuesUnderstanding1997,benzFlareObservations2017,Ajello_2021}), and their direct acceleration by the electric field can explain the phenomenon under the aforementioned conditions.